Introduction to JSP

 </body>

-As mentioned in the Servlet section, the JSP is translated into a Servlet in order to processing requests.
-For detailed information how the process works, check it out the understand JSP life cycle tutorial.
+As mentioned in the Servlet section, the JSP is translated into a Servlet to process requests.
+Check out the understand JSP life cycle tutorial for detailed information on how the process works.

-In this tutorial, we have briefly shown you how HTTP protocol works, what is Java Servlet, and how JSP was built on top of Java Servlet technology.
-With this short introduction, we hope you get the big picture of JSP before going into the detail in the subsequent tutorials.
+In this tutorial, we have briefly shown you how HTTP protocol works, what Java Servlet is, and how JSP was built on top of Java Servlet technology.
+With this short introduction, we hope you get the big picture of JSP before going into the details in the subsequent tutorials.